Gregory Vincent Coffey was a priest and teacher.

 We cannot allow any organisation the chance to offer paedophiles access to children.

 If you believe you are a victim of sexual abuse within the Catholic Church, we’d like to help you fight for justice.
 Now is the time to share your story.
-Download our free guide to compensation for more information or contact us today.

 Image source: Pexels